The Beginners Guide on How to Grow Weed at Home in 10 Easy Steps

 Step 7: Vegetative Stage – Only Stems and Leaves

 The second stage of plant growth is known as the vegetative stage.
 During this stage of development, the plant is building its structural integrity and there are lots of stems and leaves beginning to bloom.
-It is important to provide adequate nitrogen to the plant since it is now in the photosynthesis process.
+It is important to provide adequate nitrogen (buy nitrogen fertilizer) to the plant since it is now in the photosynthesis process.
 If any seeds have failed to germinate, remove them immediately so they’re not soaking up valuable nutrients and light that the healthy seedlings need.

 The vegetative stages usually last for about three weeks.
 During this time, the primary goal is keeping the plant comfortable.
 Monitoring nitrogen levels is extremely important during this stage and novice growers also understand the importance of adding more fertilizer, water, and light to produce the best foliage when leaves begin blooming.